International fisheries reporting

 You'll need to use the 'NZ fish export statistical document' to meet the import requirements for:

 - northern Pacific bluefin tuna.

-You will need to do this whether the tuna was caught within New Zealand waters or on the high seas.
+You'll need to do this whether the fish was caught in New Zealand waters or on the high seas.

 How to complete and submit the document